Llewxamris/PEA-framework/md/projectManagement.md

 The initial estimate of the of the project was created after an initial meeting with our client.
-We broke down their requests into several user stories to be used as a guideline into building our backlog items for TFS.
+We broke down their requests into several user stories to be used as a guideline into building our backlog items for _Team Foundation Server_ (TFS).

 These backlog items were places into either our product backlog, or our first sprint backlog.
 The product backlog represents all work items that need to be